Warm Grounding In Our Cosy Rabbit Hole

-This art project has not yet started.
-It is just an idea, so far.
+This art project slowly started in 2022 and really started in 2023.
+It is, however, still very much in the idea phase.
 The inspiration comes from the epic photograph by Voyager 1 that the famous astrophysicist dr. Carl Sagan called the “Pale Blue Dot”.
 It must have been around 1990-’91 that Case first saw the Pale Blue Dot image, and it always sticked with him in his mind.

 About the Pale Blue Dot (source: Wikipedia):